coderman982/HYBRID-XAI-AI-FRAMEWORK-FOR-EARLY-MULTI-MORBID-DISEASE-PREDICTION-IN-RESOURCE-CONSTRAINED-HEALTHCARE/README.md

 How to use programmatically

 Call the [multi_disease_prediction.predict_new_patient](HYBRID XAI AI FRAMEWORK FOR EARLY MULTI-MORBID DISEASE PREDICTION IN RESOURCE-CONSTRAINED HEALTHCARE SETTINGS/multi_disease_prediction.py) function to get predictions for a single patient record (pass a dict with fields AGE, GENDER, BMI, BP_SYSTOLIC, BP_DIASTOLIC, GLUCOSE, CHOLESTEROL, EGFR, FAMILY_HISTORY, SMOKING).

+Notes and limitations

+The current dataset is synthetic and tiny — replace with real clinical data for production use.
+The rule set is intentionally simple for interpretability; clinical validation is required before deployment.
+The Random Forest is small (n_estimators=20, max_depth=3) to keep it lightweight; adjust for accuracy/resource tradeoffs.